I get a steady stream of emails asking about how to book Avios tickets to Australia or New Zealand. My honest answer is – don’t bother. Use cash.

-Avios availability, if using a 2-4-1 voucher, is exceptionally hard to get.
+Avios availability to Sydney, if using a 2-4-1 voucher, is exceptionally hard to get.
 You need to route via Singapore which means you are competing with people who just want an Avios ticket to go there.
-Capacity on the route has shrunk massively since Virgin withdrew and BA downsized to a Boeing 777.
-This means that it is rare to see more than the two guaranteed Club World seats in premium cabins.
+Capacity on the route has shrunk massively since Virgin Atlantic withdrew and British Airways downsized to a Boeing 777.
+This means that it is rare to see more than the four guaranteed Club World seats in premium cabins.

 The taxes and charges on rewards are disproportionately high.
 Using British Airways, a Club World redemption costs 300,000 Avios (peak) or 250,000 Avios (off-peak) plus £700 per person. £700 is based on booking two one-way tickets – a return on one ticket is nearer £900.

 Cash tickets to Australasia are disproportionately low.
 On a ‘pound per mile flown’ basis, Australasia is astonishingly cheap if you pay.
-Over the last couple of years we have seen business class cash fares from the UK – not starting in Europe – as low as £1500 on Malaysia Airlines and as low as £1400 to Auckland with Qatar Airways.
-Those deals are unlikely to return, I admit, but you can virtually always find cash tickets ex-Europe for under £2,000.
+Over the last few years we have seen (and written about) business class cash fares from the UK as low as £1500 on Malaysia Airlines and as low as £1400 to Auckland with Qatar Airways.
+Those deals are unlikely to return, I admit, but pre-covid you could always find cash tickets ex-Europe for under £2,000.
 When you factor in the taxes on an Avios ticket, plus the huge amount of miles earned back for paying cash, plus the ability to pick and choose when you go, it is no surprise that redemptions look second best.

-There is, however, one way to get an Avios reward flight to Australasia with far fewer availability issues and using far fewer Avios.
+There is a way to get an Avios reward flight to Australasia with far fewer availability issues and using far fewer Avios.
 The only snag is that you can’t use a British Airways American Express 2-4-1 voucher.

 95% of British Airways Avios collectors do not know that BA has a second redemption chart.